mikesol/purescript-ocarina/README.md

     }
 ```

-Where:

-1. `nodes` is a map from indices to nodes.
-The example above is translated to `{0: ASpeaker, 1: ASinOsc 440.0}`.
+Let's look at the type of `SceneT'` first:

+1. `env` is the outside environment a scene receives.
+In the case above, it is `Unit`.
+Often times, the environment will be a combination of events (ie mouse click events) and behaviors (ie a mouse's position).
+2. `audio` contains all the information needed by the engine to render.
+For web audio, this includes an audio context, buffers and a microphone (amongst other things).
+For testing, this is just `Unit`.
+3. `engine` is the type in which audio is rendered.
+For actual web audio, this is `Effect Unit`.
+For testing, this is the `Instruction` type, which is an ADT representation of instructions like `SetFrequency` or `MakeSinOsc`.
+4. `proof` is a transactional type that makes sure a `Scene` corresponds to a given moment in time.
+5. `m` is the monadic context of the return value from `oneFrameT`. `oneFrame`, used above, extracts the scene from its monadic context using the same pattern as that used in the [`transformers`](https://github.com/purescript/purescript-transformers) library.

+Now, let's look at the terms it contains:

+1. `nodes` is a map from _pointers_ to _audio units_.
+Pointers are opaque blobs that allow you to refer to an audio unit, and audio units are things like like sine wave oscillators or highpass filters.
-2. `edges` is a map from indices to _incoming_ connections.
-The sample above is translated to `{0:[1]}`, as the `SinOsc` is going into the speaker.
+2. `edges` is a map from _pointers_ to _pointers of incoming connections_ in the audio graph.
-3. `instructions` is a list of instructions to the Web Audio API for any changes that need to be done.
-At the first step, the instructions would be `[NewUnit 0 "speaker", NewUnit 1 "sinosc", SetFrequency 1 440.0]`.
-For the second step (and each subsequent step), the instruction array is empty as nothing changes.
+3. `instructions` is a list of instructions to the audio renderer.
-4. `next` represents a new stream, which can be called with `oneFrame env` to get the next `Scene'` record.
-In our case, we are using `Scene`, which is `SceneT` specialized to the `Thunkable` monad.
+4. `next` can be called with `oneFrame env`, where env is the environment, to get the next `Scene`.

 ## Bundling on your site